⟵ Back to Articles

 Commentary

-Sannyasa in Sanskrit means “to put down everything, all of it.”
-In Hinduism, it is the last stage of life marked by the renunciation of material desires and prejudices, represented by a state of disinterest and detachment from material life, and has the purpose of achieving liberation.
+In Sanskrit, Sannyasa means "to put down everything, all of it."
+In Hinduism, it represents the final stage of life marked by the renunciation of material desires and prejudices, aiming to achieve liberation through disinterest and detachment from material life.
 It is a form of asceticism where yogis seek to complete their yoga journey.

-Essentially how can I “purify” everything?
-How can I work toward letting go of possessions?
-Guru Gobind Singh Sahib, the Sovereign, tells me I don’t need to go to the forests or the mountains.
-All I need to do is focus on mentally non-attaching myself to the temporary materials and transient relationships.
-I understand non-attachment is freedom from things and relationships, whereas detachment is distance and disinterest from them.
+Essentially, how can I "purify" everything?
+How can I work towards letting go of possessions?
+Guru Gobind Singh Sahib, The Sovereign, tells me I don't need to go to the forests or mountains.
+All I need to do is focus on mentally detaching myself from temporary materials and transient relationships.
+I understand that non-attachment grants freedom from things and relationships, while detachment involves distance and disinterest from them.

-The Sovereign redefines everything yogic, including yoga, as the original idea of union or the connection with the 1.
+The Sovereign redefines everything yogic, including yoga, as the original idea of union or connection with the 1.
 The Guru disrupts yogic rituals with practical things an everyday person in the family can do.
-The most important of which is to consider the Wisdom to be the ultimate guru (mentor or expert), for it is only the Wisdom that helps us identify with the 1.
-I must let the Wisdom instruct me, not the knowledges and methods of the masters or yogis.
-I must apply the Nam-Identification all over my body, not the sacred ashes or the holy waters.
-Will each pore and every part of my being and body identify with the 1?
+The most important of these is to consider the Wisdom as the ultimate guru (mentor or expert), as only the Wisdom helps us identify with the 1.
+I must let the Wisdom instruct me, not the knowledges and methods of masters or yogis.
+I must apply the Nam-Identification all over my body, not the sacred ashes or holy waters.
+Will every pore and every part of my being and body identify with the 1?

-The Sovereign is telling me that consuming less is to work towards not indulging, sleeping even less, and not wasting time to pursue this life’s purpose of union and connection with the 1.
-Practicing compassion towards the needy and the pained, and not just stop at my family, friends, and tribe; forgiving the one who harmed or violated me as well as the ones who genuinely repent and apologize for crimes against humanity — this is how my body and my being prepares to really renunciate instead of deceived by self-righteousness and self-love.
-Practicing gentleness is to remain calm amid noise and distractions around me, challenges and triumphs within me.
-Being content is to remain in gratitude regardless of the circumstances of my life’s trajectories.
-This is how I will go beyond Indic or yogic fixations on three virtues — sattva, rajas, and tamas — the prescribed pure, action, and toxic characteristics.
+The Sovereign advises me that consuming less means not indulging, sleeping less for too much is unhealthy, and refraining from wasting time—dedicating it instead to pursuing life's purpose: union and connection with the 1.
+Practicing compassion towards the needy and pained, beyond just my family, friends, and tribe, and forgiving those who harmed or violated me, as well as those who genuinely repent and apologize for crimes against humanity—this is how my body and my being prepare for true renunciation, instead of being deceived by self-righteousness and self-love.
+Practicing gentleness allows me to remain calm amid noise and distractions, facing challenges and triumphs within me.
+Being content means remaining grateful regardless of the circumstances of my life's trajectories.
+This is how I will go beyond Indic or yogic fixations on the three gunas or virtues—sattva, rajas, and tamas—the prescribed pure, active, and toxic characteristics.
 Will I listen to my Sovereign and change my behavior?

-Mind habitually gravitates towards lust, anger, pride, greed, stubbornness, and attachment.
-Be attentive, don’t let it get attracted to them.
-Remind the mind to renunciate them; that’s the Sovereign’s guidance.
-Stay the course so that the inner-self or the real being within may see, reflect and experience the 1-Great-Being.
+The mind habitually gravitates toward lust, anger, pride, greed, stubbornness, and attachment.
+They are very strong wrestlers who need to be outwrestled with techniques and tactics.
+Be attentive, and don't let the mind get attracted to them.
+Remind the mind to renunciate them; that's The Sovereign's guidance.
+Stay the course so that the inner-self or the real being within may see, reflect, and experience the 1-Great Being.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.